-The third party GeoJSON-LD context is included alongside the IIIF Presentation API 3.0 context.
-The GeoJSON-LD context supplies the vocabulary terms for the GeoJSON-LD Annotation bodies since the IIIF Presentation 3 context does not describe those terms.
-The field
+The third party GeoJSON-LD context is included in addition to the IIIF Presentation API 3.0 context.
+The GeoJSON-LD context supplies the vocabulary terms for the Annotation bodies since the IIIF Presentation API 3.0 context does not describe those terms.
+When the

-@context can be an array, and when it is the IIIF Presentation API 3.0 context must be the last item in the array.
+@context property is used as an array with multiple contexts, the IIIF Presentation API 3.0 context must be the last item in the array.

-label, the consuming interface must make a choice on which to prioritize for presentation purposes.
+label property, the consuming interface must make a choice on which to prioritize for presentation purposes.
 In the image from the Use Case section, the “Label” uses the GeoJSON

 geometry can be more than just a